Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 *Note: those guidelines might change slightly in the near future, you will be noticed by email when the final version is completed.*

-Methods will be evaluated on the [Virtual Imaging Platform (VIP)](https://www.creatis.insa-lyon.fr/), which is a web portal for medical simulation and image data analysis.
+Methods will be evaluated on the [Virtual Imaging Platform (VIP)](https://vip.creatis.insa-lyon.fr/), which is a web portal for medical simulation and image data analysis.

 To publish your method on VIP, you need to perform the following steps:

 1. build a Docker or Singularity image containing your method,
-1. publish your image on [Dockerhub](https://hub.docker.com/) as a public or private image (if this is not possible, contact VIP admins at vip-support@creatis.insa-lyon.fr),
 1. create a [Boutiques](https://boutiques.github.io/) descriptor of your tool,
-1. (optional) publish your descriptor,
-1. send your descriptor to the [VIP team](vip-support@creatis.insa-lyon.fr).
+1. make your image and descriptor available to the [VIP team](mailto:vip-support@creatis.insa-lyon.fr).

 Your method will then be imported on the VIP platform by VIP admins, and you will be able to test it with some example data available on the platform.

 Practically, your method should process one patient at a time.
-It should take two FLAIR images as inputs (the time points of the patient), and output one semgentation image (a binary mask equal to 1 where there is a new MS lesion and 0 elsewere).
-Input and output names must be explicit in the command-line, as in the following example command:
+It should take two FLAIR images as inputs (the time points of the patient), and output one segmentation image (a binary mask equal to 1 where there is a new MS lesion and 0 elsewere).
+Input and output names must be explicit in the command-line, as in the following example:

 `method -t1 flair_time01.nii.gz -t2 flair_time02.nii.gz -o output_segmentation.nii.gz`